awslabs/aws-virtual-kubelet/docs/BacklogFodder.md

 # Backlog Fodder
 This file captures ideas and other potential backlog items.
 These items are captured here rather than GitHub issues to ensure that the issue backlog represents only committed (or to-be-triaged) work.
-Each entry is a **Title** followed by a **Description* (these map directly to GitHub Issue fields for easy import).
+Each entry is a **Title** followed by a **Description* (these map directly to GitHub Issue fields for easy import later if desired).

 #### Remove need for ManagementSubnet
-Instead of creating dummy ENI to support virtual nodes in AWS CloudProvider, Kubernetes node controller should have alternative approach to check the existence of Virtual node when it stops posting health status.
+Instead of creating a dummy ENI to support virtual nodes in AWS CloudProvider, the Kubernetes node controller should have alternative approach to check the existence of Virtual node when it stops posting health status.

 #### Add custom pod readiness gates
 Use [Pod readiness](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#pod-readiness-gate) gates (custom conditions) to track and report EC2 state to Kubernetes.
 Could also report VKVMA connectivity or other relevant status outside that which VKVMA manages here.